 - Even if you use other preventatives, such as vaccination or insect repellants, you should observe these physical precautions.

 These are impregnated with potent insecticides and repellents which release over time to protect your dog against insect bites.
 The collars should not be used with other parasite treatments in case the medicines contain the same the active ingredients and overdose your pooch, or react with each other.

 It is important to note that collars protect against bites, not insect-borne diseases, so it is worthwhile still following the physical precautions above.
 Also, most collars are NOT effective against the sandflies which carry Leishmania – so speak to your vet or buy from a reputable supplier like Viovet.

 - Scalibor Collar – manufactured by Merck Animal Health is impregnated with a potent insecticide and repellent deltamethrin, which is effective in preventing fleas, ticks, sandflies and mosquitoes from biting dogs.
 As the collar exerts its full effect after one week, the collar should be worn seven days before your pet travels to an affected area.
 Note – Scalibor is toxic to cats.
 Click here to view DEFRA’s product information page on Scalibor Collars.

 - Seresto Collar – manufactured by Bayer.
 Although the Seresto collar is licenced for canine leishmaniasis, an Art.
 13 review in 2018 by the European Medicines Agency determined its protection against sandflies was ‘variable’.
-This link also suggests that immersion more than once a month can reduce the product’s effectiveness to 5 months against fleas and 7 months against ticks.

 - Broad Spectrum – collars protect against several insects that carry parasites and disease